Pengliangzhang/SYSC3110-GROUP-10/README.md

 Road Map:

   1. Pengliang will creat a class and wich named the class GUIFrame.java
   2.

 Work distribution:

-  Pengliang Zhang: Creat GUI frame class, which will creat method to add selection panel, mapping panel and menu bar
+  * Pengliang Zhang: Create GUI frame class, which will creat method to add selection panel, mapping panel and menu bar which will creat a method to update map for each turn
-                   which will creat a method to update map for each turn Xinrui Li      : Working with the logic, Update game.java Bohua Cao      : Working with the test, test all class using JUnit test Kevin Li       : Working with documentations, UML, check the process of the project and make sure everyone finish all works on time
+  * Xinrui Li      : Working with the logic, Update game.java
+  * Bohua Cao      : Working with the test, test all class using JUnit test
+  * Kevin Li       : Working with documentations, UML, check the process of the project and make sure everyone finish all works on time